Robot-Learning-Collective/robot-learning-collective.github.io/vla-0-smol.md

 ### System Prompt

-[VLA-0](https://arxiv.org/abs/2510.13054) uses a structured system prompt that explicitly describes the output format.
+VLA-0 uses a structured system prompt that explicitly describes the output format.
 We tested whether this prompt provides any benefit after fine-tuning, since one might expect that during fine-tuning, the model learns the desired output format from the data itself.

 We compared training with and without the system prompt, keeping all other parameters constant. **The results show no difference in performance** — both conditions achieved the same success rate.
 This suggests that after fine-tuning on task-specific data, the system prompt becomes redundant.
 The model learns the output format from the training examples themselves.

 ### Masked Action Augmentation

 Adding action masking improved the success rate from **70.3% to 78.1%**.
 This significant jump validates the hypothesis we set out to test: that preventing the model from relying on character-level auto-completion results in a stronger policy.
-It also confirms that the benefits of action masking, originally reported by the [VLA-0](https://arxiv.org/abs/2510.13054) authors, transfer effectively to the smaller [SmolVLM2](https://huggingface.co/blog/smolvlm2) architecture and our specific whole-action masking strategy.
+It also confirms that the benefits of action masking, originally reported by the VLA-0 authors, transfer effectively to the smaller SmolVLM2 architecture and our specific whole-action masking strategy.

 <div style="text-align: center;">
   <img src="assets/vla-0-smol/pusht_mask.png" alt="drawing" width="500"/>
 </div>
-<p style="text-align: center; font-size: 0.9rem; color: #667; margin-top: 10px;"><em>Figure 5: Impact of masking actions on the success rate in the PushT task.</em></p>
+<p style="text-align: center; font-size: 0.9rem; color: #667; margin-top: 10px;"><em>Impact of masking actions on the success rate in the PushT task.</em></p>

 ### Ensemble Prediction

-VLA0 employs temporal ensembling across N tokens to smooth out action sequences.
-For the PushT task, we experimented with a standard n-tokens ahead approach, where we predicted and executed a fixed chunk of N=5 tokens.
+VLA-0 employs temporal ensembling across N tokens to smooth out action sequences.
+For the PushT task, we experimented with a standard n-tokens ahead approach, where we predicted and executed a fixed chunk of `N=5` tokens.

 When comparing these two methods, we found that temporal ensembling yielded no significant performance boost for PushT.
 Therefore, to optimize computational efficiency and inference speed, we opted for the 5-tokens ahead approach.